erikhyrkas/happyml/README.md

 Why are you still here?
 The above are clearly the very best options available.
 Get out of here!
 Build!
 Have fun!
 Learn!

 No?
-You still want to see microml?
+You still want to see happyml?
 You are that one mythical person that read this far?

 I document pretty much everything that I learn as I write the code.
 There might be gaps where it didn't occur to me to document them, or maybe I was in the flow and didn't take time to explain what I was doing.
 I'll eventually try to circle back and fix these things.

-My goal is for microml to run on commodity hardware for both making predictions and for training.
+My goal is for happyml to run on commodity hardware for both making predictions and for training.
 I want it to work for the average person that doesn't own tens of thousands or millions of dollars in hardware, but still wants to experiment with training their own model, or taking what I've built and expanding on it to design their own algorithms.
 For a lot of people it will be hard to grasp that the goal is to make this possible at all rather than to make it fast.
 There have been advances in quantization (the process of using less memory to achieve similar results through approximations) for using models to make predictions, but not so much for training new models.

 I'm not delusional.
 What I've built won't be as flexible or as fast as frameworks made by Google or Meta, and there's a very high chance that I will make mistakes along the way that render this code useless.
 However, this code is meant to run huge models on very small amounts of hardware.
 Not necessarily faster, but to possibly do it.
 And let's be real: I doubt anybody besides me will ever use this code.